 These protein pancakes are the ideal replacement for a sugary snack because they are natural maple syrup flavoured with exceptionally low sugar content, just 2.6g per serve (2 large pancakes).
 With Macro’s like this, you can eat them on their own or top with sugar-free syrup, fruit or make a ‘protein’ sauce using a little water with one of International Protein’s amazing products.
 Protein: 20.1g

-Using Carni Strip or Amino Recovery (or combined) is a perfect choice because it has naturally sweet flavours, yet very low calories (5 cal per 100mL when made up as directed).
+Using Carni Shot and Complete Amino’s for recovery is a perfect choice because it has naturally sweet flavours, yet very low calories (5 cal per 100mL when made up as directed).
 Its sweetness tricks your brain into thinking it’s getting sugars, but without the calories.
 A great option for recovery and energy and focus while replenishing what your body is lacking.

 BEWARE OF HIGH DENSITY FOODS